Mfer

 Jar reviews stuff

 DISCLAIMER: I am, by no means, an expert critic and these reviews are just my personal opinions.
 Please, if you are interested in any of the things mentioned here, go check official sites made by competent people!
-Also, some of the media reviewed here may be rated R, just so you know in advance :)
+Also, some of the media reviewed here may be rated R, just so you know in advance :).
+Also, my ratings may seem very generous to some people, but I usually don't write bad reviews unless what I'm reviewing is so bad I need to scream to a wall about it.

 ...